RuiGao9/RuiGao9.github.io/_people/pengnian-yang.md

 summary: "The main mentor and supervisor for Rui's master-degree program."
 ---

-Dr. [Zhenxia Mu](https://chce.xjau.edu.cn/2023/0830/c3851a87999/page.htm) is a full professor at Xinjiang Agricultural University.
+Dr. [Pengnian Yang](https://www.researchgate.net/profile/Pengnian-Yang) is a full professor at Xinjiang Agricultural University.